 Most tour agencies offer daily trips to Rainbow Mountain, even in the low season.
 You can find many companies on and around the Plaza de Armas.
 The options are seemingly endless, so we recommend looking online for a few companies before booking online or heading to those specific offices to inquire afterwards.
 Many hotels and hostels will also be glad to call to book the tours for you.
 For more information on tours, see our Cusco City Guide.

 There are a few Rainbow Mountain tour options offered.
 There is the common day tour to Rainbow Mountain that we went on, and there is another option to go on a longer day tour that includes the nearby Red Valley.
-If you want the most flexibility or want to arrive before the many tour groups, a private tour is best.
+If you want the most flexibility or want to arrive before the many tour groups, a private tour or going on your own is best.

 Rainbow Mountain Tour at a Glance